iJCLEE/BloodyHash/README.md

 _____________________________________________________________________________________________________________________________
 ![image](https://github.com/iJCLEE/BloodyHash/assets/61095429/2971d266-de76-404e-be62-a31d39762c21)
 4./> Generated hash codes can be easily copied by either double-clicking anywhere inside the box or by clicking once and pressing Ctrl + A followed by Ctrl + C.
-- You can generate another file's hash code by simply clicking the "TRY ANOTHER FILE?" button.
+- You can generate another file's hash code by simply clicking the "TRY ANOTHER BLOOD?" button.

 _____________________________________________________________________________________________________________________________
 That's it!
 It's easier than you think.
 Enjoy!